Doom Patrol: Grant Morrison's Doom Patrol (volume 2, part 2)

-Morrison used DC's Invasion crossover to restart the book.
+Morrison used DC's Invasion crossover to restart the book by "stripping the team down to its roots and returning, as quickly as possible, to the freewheeling weirdness that made the early stories so exhilarating."
+Morrison substantially retooled Negative Man by forcibly merged the Negative Spirit (now a cosmic entity) with Larry Trainor and his doctor Eleanor Poole, creating an agender gestalt entity known as Rebis.
+Morrison introduced some new characters to the team, including Crazy Jane, who had 64 personalities (each with its own meta human ability), sentient neighborhood Danny the Street, and Dorothy Spinner, an ape-faced girl with powerful "imaginary friends".
 They incorporated bizarre secret societies, elements of Dada, surrealism, and the cut-up technique pioneered by William S. Burroughs and Brion Gysin.
 They also borrowed the ideas of Jorge Luis Borges and Heinrich Hoffmann.
 The original creator, Arnold Drake, said Morrison's was the only subsequent run to reflect the intent of the original series.